Burial in Anglo-Saxon England: Reuse of earlier monuments

+The principal study of Anglo-Saxons' monument reuse is by Sarah Semple.

 Grave goods

 Both pagan and Christian Anglo-Saxons buried their dead with grave goods.
 Amongst the earlier Anglo-Saxons who adhered to pagan beliefs, such goods accompanied both inhumed and cremated remains.

 In some cases, animal skulls, particularly oxen but also a pig, were buried in human graves, a practice also found in Roman Britain.

 Howard Williams argued that grave goods carried mnemonic significance in Early Medieval society.
 Williams has also explored the significance of death, cremation and grooming implements.

 Grave goods can inform archaeologists about cultural connections and trade; for instance, at Buckland Cemetery near Dover, Kent, over half of the brooches buried as grave goods were imports from continental Europe, illustrating the connections between the Kingdom of Kent and the Frankish area.

 Middle Anglo-Saxon period

 The Middle Anglo-Saxon period is a term applied to the years between circa 600 and 800 CE.
 The burial practices of this period have been described as being less well understood than those of either the Early or Late Anglo-Saxon period.
 The first individual to recognise a cemetery as having dated from this period was the late 18th century antiquarian James Douglas; in examining the grave goods found in Kentish barrow cemeteries, he noted the presence of Christian motifs on certain artifacts, thereby concluding that this cemetery contained the burials of those Anglo-Saxons who had converted to Christianity but who lived before the emergence of widespread churchyard burial.
 Further Middle Anglo-Saxon cemeteries were identified by the archaeologist T. C. Lethbridge in Cambridgeshire during the 1920s and 1930s, who noted that they lacked the 'pagan' elements, such as weapon burials, which were associated with earlier cemeteries; he thus assumed that those inhumed at the site were early Anglo-Saxon Christians.

 The archaeologist Helen Geake noted that the burials of this period could be analytically divided into four groups: furnished, unfurnished, princely, and deviant.
 Some cemeteries contain only one form of burial, but others combine different forms; the prominent Middle Anglo-Saxon cemetery at Sutton Hoo in Suffolk for instance contained three types of burial.

 The documented conversion of Anglo-Saxon England to Christianity, which took place during the seventh century, was used by earlier archaeologists to explain many of the changes in burial practices during this period.
 For instance, the gradual decline in the appearance of grave goods and the increasing use of inhumed bodies located in a west-to-east orientation have been attributed to Christian beliefs about the afterlife.